-5.3.2 Students are sponsored to take IELTS and PSC once they have completed the language enhancement programmes.

-- 5.3.3 As the IELTS results are only valid for 2 years, students should take the IELTS and attain the English LER within two years preceding graduation. - 5.3.4 Students are strongly advised to be well-prepared for the IELTS and PSC and not to wait till the final year (as some may need multiple attempts to reach the required standard).
+- 5.2.2 Students are sponsored to take IELTS and PSC once they have completed the relevant language enhancement courses. - 5.2.3 Students should follow the advice of the CLE and take IELTS upon completion of the fourth English enhancement course offered by the CLE. - 5.2.4 Students are strongly advised to be well-prepared for the IELTS and PSC and not to wait till the final year (as some may need multiple attempts to reach the required standard).
 If one fails to attain the LERs before graduation, such status will be indicated in his/her transcript.
-This may have negative and important impacts on one's future study or career.

-5.3.5 Application for Attainment of LERs
+This may have negative and important impacts on one's future study or career. - 5.2.5 Application for Attainment of LERs